The seabed – where to anchor

 Mud, for instance will provide better holding than peat – which is often too watery – yet usually we cannot pick the seabed.

-Cables on the seabed: telephone, oil and gas.
-Moreover, the seabed might even be unusable for anchoring, as is the case with cables, telephone lines or pipelines, which will be indicated on the nautical chart as illustrated on the right.
+Moreover, the seabed might even be unusable for anchoring, as is the case with cables, telephone lines, high voltage power lines or pipelines, which will be indicated on the nautical chart as illustrated aboveon the right.

 Also the seabed might be foul, which is indicated on nautical charts by a #, marking perhaps old chains or simply polluted ground below.